preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 Languages used for Titles, or for targering, must be set up in the Tenant Settings, see this page: :doc:`Regional Settings </admin-settings/tenant-settings/settings/regional-settings/index>`

-Here's an example of a machine translated varitaion page:
+Here's an example of a machine translated variation page:

 .. image:: variation-machine-translated.png